Hadokane/CI_PP3_OFFICE_CHAMPION/TESTING.md

 **The above goal has been met**

-The website is proven to meet the above by Manual Testing section - (1).
+The website is proven to meet the above by the Manual Testing section - (1).

 Visual confirmation that the user is signed in is provided in the navigation bar by a permanently viewable greeting.

-An alert is displayed upon sign in to confirm success to the user.
+An alert is displayed upon sign-in to confirm success to the user.

 <details><summary>Nav - Signed In</summary><img src="officechampion/static/assets/images/docs/manual_testing/nav_in.png" alt="Nav - Signed In"></details>